 April 7, 2018

-Rest assured we will be here to advise you (and your family) on all aspects of preparing for, and participating in, this trip.
+Rest assured we will be here to advise you (and any family members) on all aspects of preparing for, and participating in, this trip.
 Here are a few obvious places to start.

 Toilets & Washing

 Final Say From A Local Host & Previous Guest